-So, to be sure you can tell the breeds apart, let’s review the differences between Ameraucana, Aracana and Easter Egger Chickens.
+So, to be sure you can tell the breeds apart, let’s review the differences between Ameraucana Chicken, Aracana Chicken and Easter Egger Chicken breeds.

 You will sometimes (well, often times) see this breed misspelled as Americana chicken or Americauna.
 Many times farm stores that sell chicks on “chick days” will get Easter Egger chicken and then label them as an “Americana chicken”.

 A true Ameraucana is a pure breed of chicken.
 That means that they are one single breed and will have the same characteristics across the breed.

 They do come in several colors (Blue, Black, Splash, and Wheaton to name a few).
 If you are wanting a true Ameraucana they you should only breed like colors together.
 Otherwise you end up with a mixed chicken.

 Ameraucanas lay blue eggs only.
 There are other chickens that lay blue eggs as well.

 They also have muffs and beards.
 Muffs are basically puffy feathers on their cheeks.
 Beards are, just what they sound like, puffy feathers under their chins.

 Aracana chickens are the most rare of these three breeds.

 One of the main differences between an Ameraucana, Aracana and Easter Egger chicken is their muffs, beards, rumps and tufts.

 Unlike Ameraucanas, Aracanas do not have muffs or beards.
 They are, however, rumpless with tufts.